kubecost/docs/install-and-configure/install/first-time-user-guide.md

 # First Time User Guide

-After installing Kubecost, the following guide will detail steps to complete the setup and configuration of Kubecost.
+After installing Kubecost, the following guide will detail steps to complete the configuration of Kubecost.

 While certain steps in this article may be optional depending on your setup, the steps below are `recommended best practices` for most users.